-- 05. YEAST ROLLS Plain, whole grain, flavored, or other yeast rolls of any shape; does not include fancy rolls with fillings or frosting. - 06.
-YEAST BREAD Plain, whole grain, flavored, or other baked in a loaf pan. - 07.
+- 05. YEAST ROLLS Plain, whole grain, flavored, or other yeast rolls of any shape; does not include fancy rolls with fillings or frosting.
+Loaf MUST be cut in half for judging. - 06.
+YEAST BREAD Plain, whole grain, flavored, or other baked in a loaf pan.
+Loaf MUST be cut in half for judging - 07.
 SHAPED BREAD An exhibit is any small (such as pretzels or breadsticks) or large (such as animal shaped) hand shaped bread.
 Plain, whole grain, flavored, or other; does not include fancy yeast breads with fillings or frosting.